 Salesforce Chatter is a collaboration and communication platform that allows Salesforce users to easily connect and share information within their organization.
 This is where employees can collaborate in real-time, exchange files, and just chat.

 Chatter resembles a social media newsfeed where every post creates a thread that people can interact with.
-You can see how the Chatter feed looks from the user's perspective below.

 Salesforce Chatter features

 The tool supports open communication within the organization while ensuring information security.
 Its features include: